Yes, Feminist Porn Exists — Here’s Where To Find It

 In a previous article, I wrote about how I used porn to help discover my sexuality.
 In the process of writing a book with two female characters who fell in love, as a person who had no experience with that myself, I used porn to help me write realistic sex scenes.
 A commenter who had obviously only read the Facebook intro and not the article itself left a sarcastic comment about how ridiculous it was that I thought I could use porn to learn about any kind of realistic sex.

 My response was defensive.
 Of course you can find porn that depicts realistic sex.
 You just have to know how to look for it.
 In my head, I was equating the porn I watched — porn that depicted realistic-ish sex not tailored to the male gaze — with feminist porn.
 While it’s true that you can find porn that depicts realistic (or fantasy-based), consensual, sex-positive, super-hot sex that doesn’t cater to the male gaze, none of that guarantees you’re watching feminist porn.

 In reality, the only way porn can be feminist is if you’re paying for it.
 I wasn’t doing that, and I was wrong.

-If we care about the humanity of the performers in the videos we watch — i.e., want them to be cared for, safe, and well-compensated — we really have to pay for our porn.
-If we get it for free from the various “tube” porn sites that pop up in a google search, we’re most likely viewing stolen content.
+If we care about the humanity of the performers in the videos we watch — i.e., want them to be cared for, safe, and well-compensated — we have to pay for our porn.
+If we get it for free from the various “tube” porn sites that pop up in a Google search, we’re most likely viewing stolen content.
 We have no idea how it was made, how the performers were treated, or whether they were paid fairly for their labor.
 They almost certainly are not earning anything from our stolen views.

 Not only are these platforms full of stolen content, but Porn Hub and other similar free sites are breeding grounds for extremely problematic porn content, not the least of which is child sex trafficking and abuse.
 Unless and until these sites clean up their problematic content and ensure the income from the content they provide is actually going to the porn workers, we shouldn’t watch them.

-But anyway, now that we’re all on the same page, here are my top 10 favorite places to find smoking hot feminist porn to suit all your fantasies — ethically.
-Fair warning, none of the links below are safe for work. 😉
+Now that we’re all on the same page, here are my top 10 favorite places to find smoking hot feminist porn to suit all your fantasies — ethically.
+Fair warning, none of the links below are safe for work.

+(Editor’s note: Since this article was originally published in 2021, 19 states have passed age verification laws, requiring users to verify they are over 18 to access porn sites.
+Depending on the state you live in, you may be asked to verify that you are 18 years old by simply clicking on a pop-up, or by uploading your driver’s license or other government-issued ID to confirm your age.
+This has been criticized as a privacy concern, so read up before doing so to make sure you know the risks.
+In some states, you may simply be unable to view these websites.)

 1. The Indie Porn Revolution

-Created in 2002 under the name “NoFauxxx.com,” the goal with this company is to provide a home for “ladies, artists, and queers” to make the kind of pornographic content they weren’t seeing in the world but wished they were.
-Memberships are offered in 5-day, 14-day, monthly, or multi-month subscriptions.
+Created in 2002 under the name “NoFauxxx.com,” the goal of this company is to provide a home for “ladies, artists, and queers” to make the kind of pornographic content they weren’t seeing in the world but wished they were.
+Memberships are offered in five-day, 14-day, monthly, or multi-month subscriptions.
 Content includes everything from queer BDSM to ballet.

 2. Pink Label TV